kyma-project/kyma/docs/asset-store/11-04-minio.md

 curl http://localhost:9000/minio/prometheus/metrics
 ```

-> **TIP:** Before you use the command, make sure you have a running Kyma cluster and kubectl installed.
-If you cannot access port 9000, redirect the metrics to another one.
-For example, run: `kubectl -n kyma-system port-forward svc/assetstore-minio 3000:9000` and update the port in the localhost address.
+> **TIP:** To use these commands, you must have a running Kyma cluster and kubectl installed.
+If you cannot access port `9000`, redirect the metrics to another one.
+For example, run `kubectl -n kyma-system port-forward svc/assetstore-minio 3000:9000` and update the port in the localhost address.

 See the [Monitoring](/components/monitoring) documentation to learn more about monitoring and metrics in Kyma.